Azure/azure-event-hubs-spark/schemaregistry-avro/README.md

 - `FailFastMode` - fail on catching any exception
 - `PermissiveMode` - continue processing if parsing exceptions are caught

-You can configure the stream with specific failure mode using the `failure.mode` key in the properties map.
+You can configure the stream with specific failure mode using the `failure.mode` key in the configuration map.
 The default failure mode is `FailFastMode` to prevent perceived data loss with `PermissiveMode`.

 See also:
 - aka.ms/schemaregistry